chipslays/cache/README.md

 By default, for serialization uses native PHP functions `serialize()` and `unserialize()`.

-You can create and pass a custom serializer for example, for serializing closures, classes, etc.
+You can create and pass your own serializer if you need to, for example to serialize closures, classes, etc.

 ```php
 use Please\Cache\Cache;